 3. Obstructing Workflow

-Your kitchen island will need to be placed far enough away to avoid cutting into the path between the sink, stove, and fridge – otherwise known as the functional kitchen triangle.
+Your kitchen island will need to be placed far enough away to avoid cutting into the path between the sink, stove, and fridge—otherwise known as the functional kitchen triangle.
 This path needs to be kept free to help you work as efficiently as possible.

-It makes a big difference in open concept main floor layouts in small homes.
+It makes a big difference in open-concept main floor layouts in small homes.
 If your kitchen design includes an island in the wrong spot, or it is jutting out into the sitting area, maybe an island won’t work in your space.

-4. Making an Island too Small
+4. Making a Kitchen Island Too Small

 A kitchen island should be at minimum 4 feet long by 2 feet wide in order to be useful, but ideally larger.
 If you have a small kitchen and don’t have enough room to allow this, we recommend a mobile butcher block station or a simple table.
 Either will provide more prep area (and possibly additional kitchen storage space) but shouldn’t be used as primary workstations.

 In terms of depth, islands must be 4 feet deep to accommodate two sets of 24″ deep custom cabinets back to back.
-If you plan to include a breakfast bar on one side, you’ll lose valuable space storage.
+If you plan to include a breakfast bar on one side, you’ll lose valuable space for storage.
 The island will be one set of kitchen cabinets deep, and the bar will have 12-18 inches of overhang.
 Please keep in mind you’ll need to add extra space for any trim.

 Contemporary Kitchen Island